 Where Does Shea Butter Come From?

-All of these skin products we see in the store love to put the words 'Shea' on the description but why?
+So many skin products we see in the store love to put the words 'Shea butter’ on the description but why?
 What is Shea?
 Why do I want it on my skin?
 Is it even worth it, and if it is, how can I get the most and best quality of it.

 Lets try to tackle these questions.
 First off lets explain what it is and where it comes from.